-E.ON's CCS project at Kingsnorth, financed in part with EU and UK government funding, would provide a multi-billion pound boost to the local economy as well as a low-carbon infrastructure attractive to future industrial investment.
+E.ON's CCS project at Kingsnorth, which is currently part of the UK Government CCS competition to support a demonstration plant, would provide a multi-billion pound boost to the local economy as well as a low carbon infrastructure attractive to future industrial investment.
 Carbon capture and the opportunities it brings for further low-carbon energy development will greatly reduce the release of carbon into the atmosphere, enabling the whole of the south east of England to decarbonise.
 This represents an unmissable opportunity for the future of the region.